Attributes¶

 opt1 = 200

-wrap and saturate control how the right-hand side of an assignment
+wrap and sat control how the right-hand side of an assignment narrows

-narrows into the left-hand side when the value would otherwise overflow.
+into the left-hand side when the value would otherwise overflow.
+They are

 a:u32 = 100